AT&T Business Internet Review: Compare Pricing & Plans Options

-For businesses that rely on steady internet connections for day-to-day operations, reliability is king.
+For businesses that rely on steady internet connectivity for day-to-day operations, reliability is king.
 But what happens when something eventually does go wrong?
 No internet service is perfect, and you’re bound to face an outage at some point.
-It’s important to know if you can expect your ISP to respond to any problems and resolve them quickly.
+It’s important to know if you can expect your service provider’s tech support to respond to any problems and resolve them quickly.

-So how does AT&T support measure up?
+So how does AT&T’s support measure up?
 Although it’s difficult to separate residential and commercial customer service ratings, we did find some details worth highlighting.
 J.D.
-Power and Associates, an esteemed US company rating organization, studies business internet providers and rates the customer satisfaction for providers in the industry each year.
-The customer satisfaction score comprises several factors, including reliability, cost, and customer service.
+Power and Associates, a respected US company-rating organization, studies business internet providers and rates the customer satisfaction for these providers each year.
+The customer satisfaction score takes into account several factors, including reliability, cost, and customer service.

 In 2015 and 2016, J.D.
-Power rated AT&T its highest score for the “small/medium” market, ahead of industry titans Verizon and Cox.4 5 AT&T also earned second place in the studies’ “very small” segment.
+Power rated AT&T its highest score for the “small/medium” market, ahead of industry titans Verizon and Cox.3,4 AT&T also earned second place in J.D.
+Power’s “very small” segment.

 Aside from monthly service costs, you may have to pay certain fees and sign a contract with AT&T business internet.